Shanikah-Boyce/Building-an-Automated-CI-CD-Pipeline-with-AWS-for-Java-Web-Applications/README.md

 This setup enabled access to public packages while enforcing internal controls such as version pinning via `pom.xml`, artifact caching to accelerate builds, and isolation from unverified sources to reduce supply chain risks.

-Access to AWS CodeArtifact is managed through an IAM role with read-only permissions for both CodeArtifact and AWS Security Token Service (STS).
-The role acquires temporary credentials via STS, which are used to generate an authorization token through the AWS CLI.
-This token is stored in the `CODEARTIFACT_AUTH_TOKEN` environment variable and injected into Maven’s `settings.xml` as a bearer token profile, enabling secure, time-limited access to the repository without relying on static credentials.
+Access to AWS CodeArtifact was managed through an IAM role with read-only permissions for both CodeArtifact and AWS Security Token Service (STS).
+The role acquired temporary credentials via STS, which are used to generate an authorization token through the AWS CLI.
+This token was stored in the `CODEARTIFACT_AUTH_TOKEN` environment variable and injected into Maven’s `settings.xml` as a bearer token profile.
+This enabled secure, time-limited access to the repository without relying on static credentials.

-Since the token expires after 12 hours, an automated refresh mechanism regenerates and re-injects the token as needed during long-running build processes, maintaining uninterrupted access while minimizing credential exposure.
-With this configuration, Maven retrieves all dependencies directly from CodeArtifact, ensuring that builds are isolated from external sources and aligned with internal governance policies.
+Since the token expires after twelve hours, an automated refresh mechanism was implemented to regenerate and re-inject the token during long-running build processes.
+This ensured uninterrupted access while minimizing credential exposure.
+With this configuration, Maven retrieved all dependencies directly from CodeArtifact, aligning builds with internal governance policies.

 <img width="1797" height="970" alt="image" src="https://github.com/user-attachments/assets/546f99e9-441a-4a57-942c-b03c0b30ef6c" />

-A post-build verification step confirms the presence and integrity of expected packages, validating compliance with enterprise DevOps standards.
+A post-build verification step confirmed the presence and integrity of expected packages, validating compliance with enterprise DevOps standards.

 ---
 ## ⚙️ Continuous Integration with AWS CodeBuild